-OR - By appointment Phone: 903-573-5597 Email: jcooper@ntcc.edu
+Email: jcooper@ntcc.edu

-Office Monday Tuesday Wednesday Thursday Friday Online Hours By Appt (via Zoom) By Appt (via Zoom) 9:30-10:00 (via Zoom) By Appt (via Zoom) By Appt (via Zoom) As needed.
+Office Monday Tuesday Wednesday Thursday Friday Online Hours By Appt By Appt 9:30-10:00 By Appt By Appt As needed. (via Zoom)

 This syllabus serves as the documentation for all course policies and requirements, assignments, and instructor/student responsibilities.